Sinuiju Incident: Background

-The incident
+Incident

 All of these factors culminated in the Sinuiju Incident on November 23, 1945.
-The incident was sparked by the People's Committee's removal of a middle school principal – Principal Chu – in nearby Yongampo who had previously expressed criticism of the aggressive Soviet troops and the Korean communists.
+The incident was sparked by the People's Committee's removal of a middle school principal—Principal Chu—in nearby Yongampo who had previously expressed criticism of the aggressive Soviet troops and the Korean communists.
 Like other schools in the region, the town's middle school was struggling from a lack of teachers and resources as well as strict Soviet oversight.
 Upon hearing the news of his arrest, pupils from various nearby schools held an after-school meeting to criticize the arrest and the Korean communists.
 Prompted by a suggestion to meet Yi Yonghup(이용흡), who was chairman of the Yongampo Council of People's Commissars at the time, the students went out to meet him.
 When the students were unable to find Yi, a rumor spread that he was running away to Sinuiju.
 In response, the students all gathered at Sinuiju to wait for him.
 A pro-Soviet farmers' union violently suppressed the students, who returned home determined to strengthen their resistance efforts.

 Several hundred students from seven different schools gathered in front of the former colonial courthouse in Sinuiju to protest the KCP's, and consequently the Soviet authorities', interference in the education system.
 The protest was influenced and fueled by Christian leaders.
 The Soviets attempted, without success, to keep Christian pastors from supporting or defending the students by dissolving local religious organizations.

 In response to the protest, Korean communists and Red Army soldiers fired into the crowd, killing about two dozen and wounding hundreds.
 Rumors of the Sinuiju incident spread to other parts of North Korea and sparked anti-Soviet and anticommunist demonstrations.